 You must experience the crazy loud pochinko gaming stations in Akihabara!

-If you were expecting Tokyo to be really futuristic then you must go and visit Akihabara, also known as Electric Town.
+If you’re expecting Tokyo to be really futuristic then you must go and visit Akihabara, also known as Electric Town.
 It’s famous for hosting plenty of gaming centres to play pikora, to many maid cafes.
-Steve dragged me into a maid cafe which was one of the weirdest things I’ve ever done, so Japan yet so bizarre.
+Steve dragged me into a maid cafe which was one of the weirdest things I’ve ever been to – so Japan, yet so bizarre.

-If you want to see a great view point of Tokyo then you must go up to the top of the Roppongi Hills building for fantastic views.
+If you want to see a great view point then you must go up to the top of the Roppongi Hills in Tokyo for some of the best views in the city.
 It’s also free to go up to the top and there’s a bar to catch some sunset drinks!

-If you’re into art, then you must go and visit the famous Yayoi Kusama museum.
+If you’re into art, then you must go and visit the famous Yayoi Kusama museum in Tokyo.
 Be warned, it sells out fast so you must book ahead.
-We on the other hand went to check out the National Art Centre which was incredible and free.
-The restaurants alone were amazing!
+We on the other hand went to check out the National Art Centre in Tokyo which is incredible and free.
+The restaurants alone are amazing architecturally!

 Our Ninja chef made most of the delicious meals right in front of us at the Ninja Restaurant.

-We knew as first timers in Japan we had to tick that Robot Restaurant box off our list.
+We knew as first timers in Japan we had to tick off the Robot Restaurant in Tokyo.
 This bizarre show is something you’ll probably never see anywhere else in the world and needs to be witnessed to be understood!
 But is it really worth the money?
 See below for details.

 You must walk down Piss Alley and Golden Gai one night to see tourists and locals hanging out in tiny bars and restaurants!